FreshX-GmbH/melnor_decloudify/README.md

 # Warning

 This is code under development and not yet 100% functional.
-As of 03/2020 you can control one channel at a time via the REST api but it is not stable yet, since the protocol is restarting the handshake occasionally.
-If you have questions or want to discuss the protocol contact me at kai+melnor at freshx dot de.
+As of 04/2020 you can control all channels via the REST api but it is not tested enough yet.

 # Intro